Voices of Covid

-Getting access to essential items like food have been challenging for many people during lockdown.
-Tina shared her experience of how being able to shop for herself stopped overnight after the lockdown when she was no longer able to order shopping online for home delivery.
+Getting access to essential items like food has been challenging for many people during lockdown.
+Tina shared her experience of how being able to shop for herself stopped overnight during the first lockdown when she was no longer able to order shopping online for home delivery.

 Many people have felt that the lockdown and worries around Coronavirus have affected their mental health.
 Karine shares her experience detailing how her mental health has been impacted by the changes and sharing some of the things that have helped her.

 Karis shares her experience of shielding and how she feels locked out of society.
 She talks about the challenges she's faced and how other people's actions are making it harder for her to shield safely.

 Kayleigh shares her experiences of her time at university and what it has been like to complete her course remotely as a disabled student.